Professor, Canada Research Chair

 Outside of the lab:

-My wife Cindy and I have 4 active children in high school and university (Andrew, Ryan, twin girls Erin and Michelle).
+My wife Cindy and I have 4 adult children: Andrew, Ryan, and twin girls Erin and Michelle.